PranavAngrish/MERN-User-Management-System/README.md

 - Provide persist login option for 7 days.
 - Require users to login at least once a week for security.
 - Automatically log out after 15 minutes if the persistent login option is unchecked.
+- Detect abusive traffic or bot with reCAPTCHA v3.
+- Verify email is a one-time email or a fake email.
 - Activate account after email verification.
+- Use bcrypt to encrypt and protect user account passwords.
+- Securely transmitting information between parties with JWT.
 - Roles can be User or Admin.
 - Display current user and assigned role with status bar.